avisionh/analysis-structuralbreak/docs/content/intro.md

 ***

 ## Acknowledgements
-Before we proceed further, enormous debt is owed to Rob Hyndman's and Georg Athanasopoulos' excellent ebook [Forecasting: Principles and Practice](https://otexts.com/fpp2/) for which this book owes plenty to.
+Before we proceed further, enormous debt is owed to Rob Hyndman's and George Athanasopoulos' excellent ebook [Forecasting: Principles and Practice](https://otexts.com/fpp2/) for which this book owes plenty to.